kuuueee/codingclub25/README.md

-# April 2
+# April 16

 ## Please download the following:

-1. homepage-five.html
+1. homepage-six.html
-2. jumping_for_js.html
+2. target.html
-3. home.js
+3. target.js

+For homepage-six.html, please store those in mr_c/html

-For the .html files, please store those in mr_c/html For the .js files, please store that in mr_c/js
+For the .html files, please store those in {your_project}/html For the .js files, please store that in {your_project}/js